yhager/imagefield_crop/README.txt

 = Prerequisites =
-You will need imagefield enabled in order to use this module.
+You will need imagefield and imageapi enabled in order to use this module.

 = Installation =